dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 <br>

 ## Keyword Distribution
-It is the procedure of how you will asign and distribute your specific keywords across your website's pages.
+It is the procedure of how you will assign and distribute your specific keywords across your website's pages.

 In this way:
-* you can <i>**map**</i> keywords to pages: you can enhance your targeted keywords by figuring out which keywords you should asign to which pages
+* you can <i>**map**</i> keywords to pages: you can enhance your targeted keywords by figuring out which keywords you should assign to which pages
-* you can <i>**keep track**</i> of keywords that need pages (or pages that need keyword if there was no keyword asignment)
+* you can <i>**keep track**</i> of keywords that need pages (or pages that need keyword if there was no keyword assignment)
 * you can detect and avoid keyword <i>**duplicates**</i> (search engine algorithms "prefer" unique and relevant information across your pages)
 * you can reverse engineer the <i>**creation of the content**</i> of a new page to your website by first filling out the keyword distribution file.
-In this way, you would first decide on what keyword you are targeting on, and then you would write the relevant content based on that keyword.
+In this way, you would first decide on what keyword you are targeting, and then you would write the relevant content based on that keyword.
 In such a way, your content is more likely to be SEO successful.
-* you can <i>**adapt**</i> quickly: you can come back to this speadsheet and add or redefine your keywords, as well as review the other metadata.
+* you can <i>**adapt**</i> quickly: you can come back to this spreadsheet and add or redefine your keywords, as well as review the other metadata.

 ## Keyword Distribution Diagram